|

 in which it fell short of your original goals?

-your essay develop, both in your initial thinking about it and
+essay develop, both in your initial thinking about it and in

-in the revision process?
-What happened in the writing that you
+the revision process?
+What happened in the writing that you didn't

-n rave about "the tragic sprawlscape of cartoon architecture,
+a brilliant rant n rave about "the tragic sprawlscape

-and shops are packed tightly together, and people tend to walk
+where houses and shops are packed tightly together, and people

-a lot.
-So, I thought, what is, actually, a typical walk for me
+tend to walk a lot.
+So, I thought, what is, actually, a typical

 suburb?
 So I went for a walk my typical walk, one I've